 Add in a sweet title and some textboxes with labels and now we are talking about one heavy-lifting data visualization.
 Check out a recent report by OHA that uses dumbbell dot plots (I consulted on the design).

 AND FOLKS!
 This is a great example of choosing a graph type that is appropriate to the data.
 Dot plots are awesome for showing comparisons between two (or sometimes more) points.
 This would score a 2 on the Data Visualization Checklist item “The type of graph is appropriate for data.”

 This is a very early draft of a section now in my latest book, Effective Data Visualization.
 It has loads of advice on the best chart type to use and how to make it in Excel.
-Video help is available at the Academy and in our Graph Guides program.
+Video help is available at the Academy and in The Evergreen Data Certification Program.